skunity101/skunity101.github.io/README.md

-# My Portfolio Demo Repo
+# My Portfolio
-This repo is my porfolio demo
+This repo is my porfolio as a Junior games programmer